cppalliance/safe-cpp/proposal/draft.md

 Consider a function like `std::unique_ptr::reset`.[^unique_ptr-reset] It destructs the existing object, if one is engaged, and sets the unique_ptr to its null state.
 But in our safe version, box doesn't have a default state.
 It doesn't supply the `reset` member function.
 Instead, users just drop it, running its destructor and leaving it uninitialized.

 You've noticed the nonsense spellings for these keywords.
 Why not call them `move`, `copy` and `drop`?
-Alternative token spellings avoids shadowing these common identifiers and improves results when searching code or the web.
+Alternative token spelling avoids shadowing these common identifiers and improves results when searching code or the web.

 ### Tuples